transferwise/pipelinewise/docs/concept/replication_methods.rst

 * :ref:`fast_sync`: Same functionality as Full Table but optimised for data transfers between specific sources and targets and bypassing the Singer specification.
-Useful when initial syncing large tables with hundreds of millions of rows where singer components usually running for long hours or sometimes for days.
+Useful when initial syncing large tables with hundreds of millions of rows where singer components would usually be running for long hours or sometimes for days.

 .. warning::

   **Important**: Replication Methods are one of the most important settings in PipelineWise.
-  Incorrectly defining a table’s Replication Method can cause data discrepancies and latency.
+  Defining a table’s Replication Method incorrectly can cause data discrepancies and latency.
   Before configuring the replication settings for a data pipeline, read through this  guide so you understand how PipelineWise will replicate your data.